In our guide, we show you 11 social media metrics you should be tracking in 2021.

 Past actions can help to estimate how influential someone will be in the future.
 Tools like BuzzSumo can find content ideas and identify influencers.
 Then, you can use this information to figure out whom you should reach out to when you are starting a new campaign.

 In summary, you need to be tracking all of these social media metrics that we have mentioned if you want to manage your social media campaign effectively.
 Every single metric will help contribute to the overall effectiveness of the campaign.
 It will give you the data you need to change things when they aren’t working as well as showing you what is going well and allowing you to increase the positive side.
-By tracking and measuring each of these metrics, you are giving your business the best chance of succeeding with customers on social media when you launch a new campaign.
+By tracking and measuring each of these metrics, you are giving your business the opportunity to succeed with customers on social media when you launch a new campaign.

 Also, beware of vanity metrics because even though they feel good, they are doing more harm than you know to the overall health of your business.